 Lane, J., Ramirez, F., & Pearce, K. (2018).
 Guilty by visible association: Socially mediated visibility in gang prosecutions.
 Journal of Computer-Mediated Communication, 0(0), 1-16. https://doi.org/10.1093/jcmc/zmy019

 Ramirez, F. (2018).
 Social media affordances in the context of police transparency: An analysis of the first public archive of police body camera videos.
 Journal of Applied Communication Research 45(5), 621-640. doi:10.1080/00909882.2018.1528622.

 Ramirez, F. (2018).
 From good associates to true friends: An exploration of friendship practices in massively multiplayer online games.
 In Lakkaraju, K., Sukthankar, G., & Wigand, R. T., (Eds.), Social interaction in virtual worlds: An interdisciplinary perspective (pp.62-79).
 New York, NY: Cambridge University Press.

 Ramirez, F., & Cruz, J. (2017).
 American McGee’s Alice: From children’s literature to mature-rated videogame.
-In Mejia, R., Banks, J., & Adams, A. (Eds.), The 100 Greatest video games.
+In Mejia, R., Banks, J., & Adams, A. (Eds.), The 100 greatest video games (pp. 5-7).
 New York, NY: Rowman & Littlefield.

 Ramirez, F. (2016).
 Affect and social value in freemium games.
-In Willson, M. & Leaver, T. (Eds.), Social, casual, and mobile games: The changing gaming landscape.
+In Willson, M. & Leaver, T. (Eds.), Social, casual, and mobile games: The changing gaming landscape (pp. 117-131).
 New York, NY: Bloomsbury Academic.

 Ramirez, F. (2015).
 Playing for the plot: Blindness, agency, and the appeal of narrative organization in Heavy Rain.
 Well Played, 4(1), 51-70.